isaac-sim/IsaacLab/docs/source/tutorials/05_controllers/run_osc.rst

 The included OSC implementation performs the computation in a batched format and uses PyTorch operations.

 In this tutorial, we will use "pose_abs" for controlling the motion in all axes except the z-axis and "wrench_abs" for controlling the force in the z-axis.
-Moreover, we will include the full inertia model in the motion control and not include the gravity compensation, as the gravity is disabled from the robot configuration.
+Moreover, we will include the full inertia decoupling in the motion control and not include the gravity compensation, as the gravity is disabled from the robot configuration.
 Finally, we set the impedance mode to "variable_kp" to dynamically change the stiffness values (motion_damping_ratio_task is set to 1: the kd values adapt according to kp values to maintain a critically damped response).